 We are continuing to monitor the situation very closely and, as far as possible, are in close contact with our business partners in the affected regions in order to initiate further measures within the scope of our possibilities in the event that supply bottlenecks nevertheless become apparent.

 - All employees have been continuously informed about the situation regarding the coronavirus.

 - Likewise, information and encouragement has been and continues to be provided on preventive measures such as hand hygiene, coughing and sneezing labels and use of the existing disinfection stations.

-- Visits to the site and major events have not been carried out since beginning of last week.
+- Visits our sites and major events have not been carried out since beginning of the COVID-19 pandemic.

-Many thanks for your understanding if this means that individual orders from our customers may be served with delays!
-As of today, we have no case of an infected employee within Thomas Warburton.With this letter we hope to give an overview of some of the measures we have implemented.
+Many thanks for your understanding if this means that individual orders from our customers may be served with delays.

 Thomas Warburton Pty Ltd